gferrate/pytorch_federated_learning/README.md

 ## Frontend
 To start the frontend just run the command: `python frontend/app.py`.
 It is recommended to attach it to a service file and deploy it to a server in order to be always running.
+To restart the frontend just perform the request: `http://104.197.103.25:8002/restart`.

 Here is a screenshot of the frontend currently running on http://104.197.103.25:8002/frontend.